borntyping/jsonlog/README.md

 jsonlog
 =======

-A drop-in formatter for Python's `logging` library that outputs messages as line delimited JSON.
+A drop-in formatter for Python's `logging` module that outputs messages as line delimited JSON.

+While `jsonlog` provides it's own `basicConfig` method so you can get started quickly, all of it's features and classes can be used with the `logging` module.

 Usage
 -----